pixiitech/caldav-icloud/README.md

 #Ruby CalDAV library for iCloud Caldav
 **caldav-icloud is based on agilastic/agcaldav, modified to work for Apple's iCloud**

-**caldav-icloud is still under heavy development and still not finished...**
+**caldav-icloud is still under development and is not finished...**

 ##Usage Events